 Substance use disorders can impact the entire family.
 Many treatment providers will recommend ongoing support for the family as a component of the treatment plan.
 This type of support may involve individual or family counseling or family-oriented support groups (such as Al-Anon or Families Anonymous).
 Studies have consistently shown that recovery outcomes improve when families engage in their own recovery.
 This allows the entire family to heal from unhealthy family dynamics that may be present.

-12-Step fellowships and other support groups allow people to learn practices to improve their recovery while they develop a network of support.
+Support groups, such as 12-Step fellowships, allow people to learn practices to improve their recovery while they develop a network of support.
 These types of groups often provide the much-needed guidance and motivation necessary to maintain long-term recovery.
 Many treatment programs also have valuable alumni groups.
 A discharge plan may include referrals to alumni meetings along with mutual aid and support groups that can serve as vital support along the recovery journey.

 Structure and Accountability

 Residential treatment is a rigorous process during which nearly every minute of the day is planned.
-Leaving a structured environment of this nature without an idea of how to spend one’s time after treatment can set a client up for failure.
+Leaving a structured environment of this nature without an idea of how to spend one’s time after treatment can be difficult for a client.
 Together with their counselor, patients in treatment should develop a working schedule which includes discharge recommendations such as participating in an Intensive Outpatient Program, as well as other sober, positive activities (e.g., going to the gym, volunteering, attending support group meetings, work/school).
 All of these aspects provide much-needed structure and accountability.

 A Plan to Address Relapse